galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 And, thanks to [Björn Grüning](https://github.com/bgruening), there is also now [a Docker image for Galaxy 16.07](https://github.com/bgruening/docker-galaxy-stable/releases/tag/16.07) as well.

+### galaxy-lib 16.10.10

+galaxy-lib is a subset of the Galaxy core code base designed to be used as a library.
+This subset has minimal dependencies and should be Python 3 compatible.
+It's available from [GitHub](https://github.com/galaxyproject/galaxy-lib) and [PyPi](https://pypi.python.org/pypi/galaxy-lib).

+The October releases (8 of them!) added mulled and Conda enhancements.

 ### CloudBridge 0.1.1

 [CloudBridge](https://github.com/gvlproject/cloudbridge) provides a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
 The latest release adds support for advanced networking management and OpenStack Keystone v3 support (required to use NSF Jetstream cloud).